brenoliradev/svelte-standalone/README.md

 [See a demo here!](https://github.com/brenoliradev/svelte-standalone/tree/shared-demo)

-- You can create a `src/_standalone/shared` directory to store reusable Tailwind styles.
-If a component named `runtime` is included, it will bundle all the shared styles into that component.
-If no such component is present, Tailwind will distribute the shared styles across all builds using the content configuration.
+- You can create a `src/_standalone/shared` directory to store reusable styles, whether they are Tailwind classes or normal CSS.
-- While building, you can pass the `--strip-runtime` flag to the `standalone build` command.
-This will include the shared styles directly in all the components you are bundling, rather than relying on a separate `runtime` component to bundle them.
+- **If you're using tailwind**: You can include a component named `runtime`.
+Once included, all the `shared` styles will be added to this component.
+If no such component is present, the styles will be distributed across all builds based on the content configuration.
+During the build process, you can pass the `--strip-runtime` flag to the `standalone build` command. *This will directly include the shared styles in all the components you are bundling*.

 # Bundling Process

 Grabs all of `src/_standalone/<componentName>/index.svelte` and let you select which one of them you want to build will generate a separate build for each component.

-- If you're using Tailwind, it dynamically adjusts `tailwind.content` to focus on `src/_standalone/<component name>` and `src/shared`, ensuring CSS purging for each component separately.
-If you're not using Tailwind, it'll rely on Svelte to handle your css files.

 Ouputs: